Porches vs. Patios vs. Decks: Which Space is Right for You?

 As with any home improvement project, the amount of time and money you’re will to put into the project is going to dictate the final outcome more than almost any other factor.
 This isn’t just in terms of raw materials and overall labor, but has to do with the existing features of the home as well.

 Building a deck can be a costly process because you have to raise it up from the ground.
-However, it doesn’t always require making changes to the home itself, so it can be a more affordable option in some situations (courtesy Coltor).
+However, it doesn’t always require making changes to the home itself, so it can be a more affordable option in some situations.

 Extending a front porch around the side of a house might be a better financial move than building an entire new deck, while renovating and expanding a gravel patio into a flagstone grilling area could mean major savings all around.

 Choose materials that both fit within your budget and that you will be able to maintain for years to come.
 This homeowner used a combination of stone and wood chips to strike a balance between cost and appearance.
 (Photo credit: Andrew Malone under license CC BY 2.0)

 You’ll also want to think about the long-term maintenance of the space, since owning a home is really all about anticipating potential costs further down the line.
 Multi-level decks and patios with lots of outdoor furniture can require just as much care as hardwood BBQ porches depending on location, weather, and use, so just try to plan accordingly.

 When it comes to home design and renovation, function is just as important as form, so you should really think about how you plan to use your new outdoor living space in order to figure out which style is best for you.
 Think about the other amenities near the space to give you a good idea, such as a swimming pool or a big backyard.